-She was doing well as far as the theory was concerned – she had upheld her end of the bargain and, after plugging gamely through several more Potions manuals, was beginning to have a firm grasp on the basics: why certain parts needed to be prepared certain ways, which properties of one substance enhanced the properties of another… He had been pleased at how quickly she had learned.
+She was doing well as far as the theory was concerned – she had done as promised, and after plugging gamely through several more Potions manuals, was beginning to have a firm grasp on the basics: why certain parts needed to be prepared certain ways, which properties of one substance enhanced the properties of another.
+He had been pleased at how quickly she had learned.

 There was no reason why she couldn't next learn how to practically prepare and handle the ingredients.